boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/azure-synapse-analytics.md

 2. Enter a valid server or host name in the **ServerName** text box.
 3. Enter a valid username in the **UserName** text box.
 4. Enter a valid password in the **Password** text box.
-5. Select a database that you want to query in the listed database associated with the given Azure Synapse Analytics server in the database combo box.
+5. Select a database that you want to query from the listed databases associated with the Azure Synapse Analytics server in the database combo box.

    ![Azure Synapse Analytics Connection](/static/assets/working-with-datasource/data-connectors/images/AzureSynapseAnalytics/AzureSynapseAnalytics_Connection.png)